 British expats and people with foreign holiday homes must take stock to deal with the new tax regime that came into force this month.
-That’s the warning from William Ware, Private Client Partner, as Capital Gains Tax (CGT) is extended to non-UK residents selling UK residential property.
+That’s the warning from William Ware, Private Client Consultant, as Capital Gains Tax (CGT) is extended to non-UK residents selling UK residential property.

 The importance of having your personal affairs in order has once again been highlighted in a case where the claimant has been dubbed the ‘Cowshed Cinderella’.
 While this sounds like a fairy tale, it has in fact been a harrowing journey for one family, which has resulted in a daughter being awarded £1.3million.
 Sue Nicholson, Private Client Lawyer, reviews the case and how this has implications for all, not just those in the farming industry.

 The matter of inheritance should be top of the agenda for Chancellor George Osborne in the countdown to the general election.
-William Ware, Private Client Partner, summarises here what the Chancellor had to say in his recent Spring budget statement, and explains why the subject of inheritance tax was also a hot topic.
+William Ware, Private Client Consultant, summarises here what the Chancellor had to say in his recent Spring budget statement, and explains why the subject of inheritance tax was also a hot topic.

 Failure to report a cash gift from his late father has landed a carpenter with an £87,000 penalty from HM Revenue and Customs.
-William Ware, Private Client Partner, explains why this case, the first to test the position in court, is a warning to anyone who fails to come up with the facts when asked questions by those handling the estate of someone who has died.
+William Ware, Private Client Consultant, explains why this case, the first to test the position in court, is a warning to anyone who fails to come up with the facts when asked questions by those handling the estate of someone who has died.

 Many people looking to get onto the property ladder for the first time are struggling as they face hefty deposits and tough mortgage acceptance questions.
 Even with schemes such as Help to Buy the prospect is a daunting one, and some parents are stepping in to assist.
-William Ware, Private Client Partner, here advises how parents can buy a second property for their children to live in while they save for their own home, and can do so without paying Capital Gains Tax (CGT).
+William Ware, Private Client Consultant, here advises how parents can buy a second property for their children to live in while they save for their own home, and can do so without paying Capital Gains Tax (CGT).

 The loss of a loved one is an extremely distressing time for all concerned, and this can be heightened if there are disputes arising from a Will, trust or probate arrangements.
 Kirsten Edberg, Private Client Lawyer, has recently joined the Association of Contentious Trust and Probate Specialists (ACTAPS) as an Associate Member to bring the best advice possible to people in Hampshire during this emotional time.